sujeetpandit1/crud_operation_user_post_mysql/README.md

-Steps to be followed to reun this code on your local machine.
+Steps to be followed to run this code on your local machine.

 1. Clone the code.
 2. After Cloning run "npm update", it will update all node modules.